fukurosan/Jhaystack/README.md

 - Modular and customizable
 - Compatible with most runtime environments
 - Zero dependencies
+- Custom addons can easily be unit tested
 - Fast searches
 - Simple to use
 - No dedicated search backend needed